The Bankrate promise

 Which major issuers don’t require an SSN?

-Capital One and Citi will accept those with ITINs and Chase allows applicants to use their ITIN in place of a Social Security number.
-Discover is the only major issuer that does require a Social Security number in order to apply for one of its cards.
+Capital One and Wells Fargo will accept those with ITINs and Chase allows applicants to use their ITIN in place of a Social Security number.
+Discover, Citi and Credit One Bank require a Social Security number in order to apply for one of their cards.

 What other cards can you apply for without an SSN?